forcept007/portfolio/index.md

 ## Selected Projects in Data Science, Machine Learning, and NLP

-### Shadow Reconstructions - Thesis Project - Edit
+### Deep Learning Under Attack: Revealing Vulnerabilities through Shadow Reconstructions - Thesis
 <div style="text-align: justify;">
-<p>Model inversion (MI) attacks are categorized into optimization approaches, which use gradient-based optimization and inversion via a secondary model.
-This study bridges the gap between these two methods, focusing on a gray-box setting where the model's architecture is known but not its weights.
-The focus is on using a transposed convolutional neural network (TCNN) as an inverse model to reconstruct images from a convolutional neural network's (CNN) output vectors.</p>
+<p>My thesis developed a novel hybrid architecture for Model Inversion (MI) (reconstructing inputs to a target CNN via the model outputs) in a gray-box setting (where the target model’s architecture is known but its weights and training data are unknown).
+It is the first to combine two existing methods: input reconstruction via gradient-based optimization and inverse modeling.
+Since the target model’s weights and training data are unavailable, a Shadow Model (SM) was trained on a dataset with a similar distribution to approximate the target model’s behavior.
+Once the SM is trained, its gradient-reconstructed input is combined with its output vector to train an inverse model (a transposed convolutional neural network) using the same training data for the SM.
+At inference time, the SM approximates the inputs of the target model using the latter's outputs, and the inverse model receives both as input.
+This hybrid architecture outperformed the the gradient-based optimization method on the test set by 54.73%.</p>
 </div>

 <div align="center">